Overview of Red Hat OpenStack Platform

 Red Hat OpenStack Platform director

-The Red Hat OpenStack Platform director is a toolset for installing and managing a complete OpenStack environment.
-It is based primarily on the OpenStack project TripleO, which is an abbreviation for "OpenStack-On-OpenStack".
-This project takes advantage of OpenStack components to install a fully operational OpenStack environment.
+Red Hat OpenStack Platform (RHOSP) director is a toolset for installing and managing a complete RHOSP environment.
+It is based primarily on the OpenStack project TripleO, which is an abbreviation for OpenStack-On-OpenStack.
+This project uses OpenStack components to install a fully operational RHOSP environment.
 It includes new OpenStack components that provision and control bare metal systems to use as OpenStack nodes.
-It provides a simple method for installing a complete Red Hat OpenStack Platform environment.
-The Red Hat OpenStack Platform director uses two main concepts: an Undercloud and an Overcloud.
-The Undercloud installs and configures the Overcloud.
+It provides a simple method for installing a complete RHOSP environment.
+RHOSP director uses two main concepts: an undercloud and an overcloud.
+The undercloud installs and configures the overcloud.

 OpenStack High Availability

-To keep your OpenStack environment up and running efficiently, Red Hat OpenStack Platform director lets you create configurations that offer high availability and load balancing across all major services in OpenStack.
+To keep your Red Hat OpenStack Platform (RHOSP) environment up and running efficiently, use RHOSP director to create configurations that offer high availability and load balancing across all major services in RHOSP.

 OpenStack Operational Tools